IgniteUI/igniteui-docfx/en/components/overlay_position.md

 <div class="divider"></div>

 > [!NOTE]
-> Will not try to reposition the element if the strategy is using  HorizontalDirection = Center / VerticalDirection = Middle.
+> Will not try to resize the element if the strategy is using  HorizontalDirection = Center / VerticalDirection = Middle.
 > [!NOTE]
 > The overlay element **will be** resized, but the positioning strategy **does not** handle `overflow`.
 For example, if the element needs to have `overflow-y` when resized, incorporate the appropriate style to provide that.